-E. Permanent (i.e., Post-Construction) Storm Water Management Controls: Provided below is a description of measures that will be installed during the construction process to control volume and pollutants in storm water discharges that will occur after construction operations have been completed.
-The installation of these devices may be subject to Section 404 of the Clean Water Act.
+E. Permanent (i.e., Post-Construction) Storm Water Management Controls: Provided below is a description of measures that will be

 1. Such practices may include but are not limited to: storm water detention structures (including wet ponds), storm water retention structures, flow attenuation by use of open vegetated swales and natural depressions, infiltration of runoff on site, and sequential systems (which combine several practices).